colmben/ngSticky/README.md

 ```html
     <div sticky offset="100"> I won't touch the top of your screen! </div>
 ```
 To specifiy a child element to actually apply the stickiness to, use the attribute sticky-target-element.
-This is useful when you are using a UI toolkit that creates intermediary elements when compiled, for example Material Angular.
+This is useful when you are using a UI toolkit that creates intermediary elements when compiled, for example Angular Material.
    ```html
       <md-tabs sticky sticky-target-element="md-tabs-wrapper" sticky-class="stuck-tabs">
    ```